 Serves: 4 | Preparation time: 15 to 20 mins | Cooking time: 5 to 10 mins

 - Bread: 250 g

 - Salt and pepper: to taste

-Cut the bread in slices about 3 cm thick.
-Then toast the bread, either in the oven, on a grill, or using a non-stick pan.
+Slice the bread about 3 cm thick.
+Toast the bread, either in the oven, on a grill, or using a non-stick pan.
 Make sure to give the bread enough time for the slices to become golden and crunchy on each side.

 The classic bruschetta is the simplest one, but also a sure hit.
 To prepare it, you will only need garlic, olive oil and salt.
 Make sure to use only good quality extra virgin olive oil, as its flavour will be the most prominent.

-Once the bread is toasted, rub a garlic clove on each side.
+Peel the garlic.
+Toast the bread slices, rub a garlic clove on each side.

 To add some flavour to your classic bruschetta, simply add pepper and oregano according to your taste.